 - finalising the documentation after the award has been made.

-We provide the right legal advice, quickly and concisely, with an eye on the bigger commercial picture, agreeing with our clients the longer-term strategy and implications of the challenge.
+We provide the right legal advice, quickly and concisely, with an eye on the bigger commercial picture, agreeing with our public procurement clients on the longer-term strategy and implications of the challenge they are facing.

 Our team is experienced in dealing with public procurement disputes, advising on: